yonrasgg/docker_images/nginx-docker/README.md

 # Nginx + ModSecurity docker image

 This repository provides a Docker image incorporating Nginx and ModSecurity on an Ubuntu base.
-It is designed to offer a robust web application firewall (WAF) to safeguard your web applications against common threats and vulnerabilities.
+It's designed to offer a robust web application firewall (WAF) to safeguard your web applications against common threats and vulnerabilities.

+The Nginx service is built from the official [Nginx Docker image](https://hub.docker.com/_/nginx/).
+During the build time, the Nginx source is downloaded due to the compilation of modules.
+ModSecurity is set via [Compiling and Installing ModSecurity for Open Source NGINX](https://www.nginx.com/blog/compiling-and-installing-modsecurity-for-open-source-nginx/).
+The OWASP ModSecurity Core Rule Set is set during build time from [OWASP ModSecurity CRS GitHub](https://github.com/SpiderLabs/owasp-modsecurity-crs/).
+Additionally, the [Headers More Nginx module](https://github.com/openresty/headers-more-nginx-module) is also set, and the Server header is cleaned from the response.

 ## Image Build